hagansmith/small-shop-inventory-client/README.md

 could not find, a WMS for small and medium businesses that would allow business owners and employees to get quick insight into their inventory whether it's in their garage on shelves or in a dedicated warehouse.

-- Endpoints currently exist for integration with Shopify Webhook Events (Products, Orders)
+- Endpoints currently exist for integration with Shopify Webhook Events (Customers, Orders)
 - Server side repo [here](https://github.com/hagansmith/SmallShopDAL)